How to Make Your Playground Fun for All

 The Americans With Disabilities Act has created several guidelines to ensure all playgrounds are accessible to kids who use wheelchairs or other mobility devices.
 You must not only follow accessibility laws but exceed them in order to make your playground an inclusive feature for your community.
 You’ll want to make sure your playground has features that are welcoming and interesting for kids with spectrum disorders such as autism or hearing or visual impairments.

-- Inclusive swing seats: Swings are a playground favorite, and kids of all abilities should be able to join in on the fun.
-An inclusive seat welcomes kids who need extra support and safety features, complete with a headrest and durable chains.
+• Inclusive swing seats: Swings are a playground favorite and kids of all abilities should be able to join in on the fun.
+An inclusive seat welcomes kids who need extra support and safety features, complete with a headrest and three-point harness.

-- Revolution inclusive spinners: Spinners are a tactile adventure for all kids.
-Revolution inclusive spinners let kids ride in ways that are most comfortable and accessible for them, with chairs, standing space, wheelchair space, and room for caregivers.
+• Revolution-inclusive spinners: Spinners are a vestibular adventure for all kids.
+Revolution-inclusive spinners let kids ride in ways that are most comfortable and accessible for them, with chairs, standing space, wheelchair space and room for caregivers.

-Many activity panels are also accessible.
-You can install chair-level panels for fun collaboration between kids with and without wheelchairs.
+• Interactive panels: Chair-level panels encourage collaboration between kids with and without wheelchairs.
 Sound and music panels also encourage sound processing, which can be helpful and entertaining for kids developing verbal skills, as well as children with vision impairments or auditory processing disorders.
-Mirror panels encourage self-confidence and ocular motor control, and panels with tactile activities help kids with visual or hearing impairments work with others to discover a new dimension of play.
+Mirror panels encourage self-confidence and ocular motor control and panels with tactile activities help kids with visual or hearing impairments work with others to discover a new dimension of play.

 Accessible playgrounds also benefit parents and caregivers with disabilities.
 Playgrounds are an opportunity to bring community members of all ages together.
 You’ll want to make sure all adult caregivers can easily accompany their kids as they play, and that they have a relaxing, accessible space to rest and supervise.